MartinEnke/ZoundZcope_AI/backend/rag_docs/02_ai_integration/04_generate_feedback_prompt.md

 # AI Feedback Prompt Generation

-This module contains key prompt templates, role definitions, communication style guides, and example outputs used to generate tailored AI feedback for the music mixing and mastering assistant.
+This section contains key prompt templates, role definitions, communication style guides, and example outputs used to generate tailored AI feedback for the music mixing and mastering assistant.
 The main function assembles all parts dynamically into a detailed prompt sent to the AI model.

 ---